a13xp0p0v/kernel-hardening-checker/README.md

 ## kconfig-hardened-check versioning

-I usually update the kernel hardening recommendations after each Linux kernel release.
+I usually update the kernel security hardening recommendations after each Linux kernel release.

 So the version of `kconfig-hardened-check` is associated with the corresponding version of the kernel.